Enable Logical Replication

 Add the 3 Firewall Rules for PeerDB Cloud

-Through the PeerDB UI, create the Crunchy Bridge Postgres Peer using the peerdb_user
+Through the PeerDB UI, create the Crunchy Bridge Postgres Peer using thepeerdb_user that you created in the previous step.

 Create peer drop down